Basis-Theory/basistheory-integration-guides/collections/concepts/what-are-tenants.md

 ### Can I share a Tenant’s Tokens between multiple systems?

 Yes, you can use different Applications and Permissions to allow your systems to integrate directly with the same Tenant.

+### Can I invite other people to join my tenant?

+Yes, new members can be invited to an existing Tenant through the "Members" tab in the [Portal](https://portal.basistheory.com/members).
+Managing Tenant Members can also be done directly through the [API](https://docs.basistheory.com/#tenant-members).